-If you wish to refer to the signal under the ON condition, you should refer to $49 \sim 56$, using the DIN command.
+If you wish to refer to the signal under the ON condition, you should refer to 49 ~ 56, using the DIN command.

 When you use this function, you should provide an exclusive I/O board.
 If LATCHSIG1 ~ 8 is referred to in the system without extension I/O board, however, the system always returns "0".
+This function cannot be added to the TSL3000.